dsckazam/BalizStealer/README.md

 * Use **Test Webhook** button to verify webhook connectivity

 ---
-## ⚠️ Legal Warning
+## ⚠️ Legal Warning – Important Notice

-**Raanzor Stealer is strictly intended for educational, research, and ethical red teaming purposes only.**
+**Raanzor Stealer** is a cybersecurity tool **designed strictly for educational, research, and authorized red teaming purposes only.**

+- **Unauthorized use, distribution, or deployment of this software on systems without explicit, informed consent is illegal and punishable by law.**
-This tool must be used **exclusively** in:
+- This tool **must only be run in controlled environments** such as:
-- Virtual machines (VMs)
+  - Virtual Machines (VMs)
-- Sandboxed test environments
+  - Sandboxed labs
   - Capture The Flag (CTF) competitions
-- Authorized labs with **explicit consent**

-🚫 **Unauthorized, malicious, or real-world deployment is strictly prohibited** and may violate computer crime laws in your country.
-The author does **not condone** any illegal activity and is **not responsible** for any misuse of this code.
+  - Explicitly authorized security assessments

+- The author **does not endorse or support any malicious activity** or unlawful use.
+- Any misuse of this software is solely the responsibility of the user.
-By using this tool, you agree to use it **at your own risk** and assume full responsibility for your actions.
+- By downloading, running, or modifying this tool, you agree to comply with all applicable laws and regulations.

+**Failure to adhere to these terms may result in civil and/or criminal penalties.**

 ---